ShuXingYu94/NGS_Process_Sample/README.md

 #### Download scripts
 Download `main.sh` and `statistics.sh` files from the Master branch to your working directory.

+You can find the recommended version in the latest release.

 #### Required configurations

 Input the required configurations in `main.sh` as follows.